jizhang02/Note/docs/Medical-imaging-processing-software.md

 * It is easy to open a CT and PET image in one window or both two windows, the position is the same.
 * Adjust the contrast by clicking auto mode.
 * Load segmentation masks on the CT images and segmentation organs in 3D mode.
-* PaintBrushMode on masks->Right click, move label; Left click, add label.
+* PaintBrush Mode on masks->Right click, remove label; Left click, add label.
+* Polygon Mode -> Draw line on current label -> accept -> move to next slide -> paste last polygon.
 * LabelEditor -> Hide certain labels in all windows to only show one label.
+* LabelEditor -> Actions -> Import/Export Label Descriptions.
+*